sagemathinc/cocalc/src/doc/design_overview/overview.rst

 between software running in the project and the "global hub" (i.e. the Hub, through which the client is communicating).

-As we understand it, whereas the compute server is used to issue commands to the compute node on behalf of a project, such as starting the project's local hub, the local hub then takes care of the rest.
-This all makes sense, but gets rather complicated as starting the actual local hub is buried under a pile of Python scripts.
-Some of this may still be legacy from earlier versions of SMC that were written primarily in Python, and is need of cleaning up.
+Whereas the compute server is used to issue commands to the compute node on behalf of a project, such as starting the project's local hub, the local hub then takes care further actions on behalf of a specific project.
+This helps to further logically separate projects from each other.

 Deeper view
 -----------

-With all that said, let's consider a more complete picture of the current architecture (which still leaves a lot out, but incorporates some of the additional elements discussed above:
+With all that said, let's consider a more complete picture of the current architecture (which still leaves a lot out, but incorporates some of the additional elements discussed above):

 .. image:: https://gist.github.com/embray/cfeedba5d814d12e123710a8f43603fa/raw/e9c9bdd933290d7efac756e6456082363bd7cde0/architecture.png